-- CEPU - ETU (Electrical Trades Union - a division of the CEPU) - click on OHS on the union's homepage and then choose from the newsletter, OHS Alerts, News, Policies or the OHS manual.
+- CEPU - ETU (Electrical Trades Union - a division of the CEPU) - OHS and Safety Alerts.

 - AMWU (Australian Manufacturing Workers Union) covers maintenance workers.
 On the union's OHS webpage you will find Alerts, OHS news, the OHS Manual for OHS Reps, and more.

 - CEPU - Plumbers' Division - has OHS hazard alerts, fact sheets, information on courses on its OHS page (which can be accessed from its homepage).